 The Basel Committee's framework is structured around three 'pillars': the Pillar 1 minimum capital requirements and Pillar 2 supervisory review process are complemented by Pillar 3 market discipline.
-The aim of Pillar 3 is to produce disclosures, both quantitative and qualitative which allow market participants to assess the scope of application by banks of the Basel Committee's framework and the rules in their jurisdiction, their capital condition, risk exposures and risk management processes, and hence their capital adequacy.
+The aim of Pillar 3 is to produce disclosures that allow market participants to assess the scope of application by banks of the Basel Committee's framework and the rules in their jurisdiction, their capital condition, risk exposures and risk management processes, and hence their capital adequacy.

-Pillar 3 requires all material risks to be disclosed, enabling a comprehensive view of a bank's risk profile.
+Pillar 3 requires all material risks to be disclosed to provide a comprehensive view of a bank's risk profile.